Wednesday, 25 October 2017

 She would also tell them of her firm resolve to never leave his side, ever again…

-And that, my friends, is how myths are born and propagated.
+And that, my friends, is how myths are born.

 Wednesday, 1 February 2017